dhansel/ArduinoFDC/README.md

 * **ArduinoFDC::DT_5_HD**: High-density disk in a 5.25" high-density drive
 * **ArduinoFDC::DT_3_DD**: Double-density disk in a 3.5" double- or high-density drive
 * **ArduinoFDC::DT_3_HD**: High-density disk in a 3.5" high-density drive

+## DENSITY control signal

+The function of the DENSITY control signal line between the controller and the floppy drive is not well defined and varies between drives.
+Furthermore most drives can be configured by jumpers (also called "straps").
+You may want to consult the documentation for your drive for details.

+In their default configuration most 3.5" drives do not use this signal.
+The drive itself determines the type of disk (DD or HD) by the presence of a hole in the disk (on the opposite edge from the "write protect" hole).
+The controller must be configured separately for the correct type (DD or HD), otherwise reading/writing will fail.

+For 5.25" drives this signal is generally an input from the controller to the drive.
+If the signal is LOW then low density mode is selected, otherwise high density is used.
+However, for some drives the opposite is true.

+The controller can be configured what to do with this signal by calling the "setDensityPinMode" function.
+The following modes are supported:
+* **ArduinoFDC::DP_DISCONNECT**: This configures the DENSITY pin as INPUT.
+It does not actually read the pin.
+* **ArduinoFDC::DP_OUTPUT_LOW_FOR_HD**: This configures the DENSITY pin as an OUTPUT and sets it LOW if the disk type is HD.
+* **ArduinoFDC::DP_OUTPUT_LOW_FOR_DD**: This configures the DENSITY pin as an OUTPUT and sets it LOW if the disk type is DD.

+By default, the mode is set to DP_DISCONNECT for 3.5" disks and DP_OUTPUT_LOW_FOR_DD for 5.25" disks.

+Another way to handle the DENSITY signal is to comment out the `#define PIN_DENSITY` line at the top of ArduinoFDC.cpp and hard-wire the DENSITY signal from the disk drive cable to the proper level.

 ## Library functions: